MicrosoftDocs/visualstudio-docs/docs/vsto/ribbon-designer.md

 -   Open the **Tab Collection Editor**, select the tab, and then click **Remove**.

-#### Changing the Position of a Tab on the Ribbon
+#### Change the position of a tab on the Ribbon
  You can change the order of custom tabs on a Ribbon.
 You can also position custom tabs before or after a built-in tab on the Ribbon.
-For more information, see [How to: Change the Position of a Tab on the Ribbon](../vsto/how-to-change-the-position-of-a-tab-on-the-ribbon.md).
+For more information, see [How to: Change the position of a tab on the Ribbon](../vsto/how-to-change-the-position-of-a-tab-on-the-Ribbon.md).

-#### Customizing Built-in Tabs on the Ribbon
+#### Customize built-in tabs on the Ribbon
  A built-in tab is a tab that is already on the Ribbon of a Microsoft Office application.
 For example, the **Data** tab is a built-in tab in Excel.

  You can add groups and controls to a built-in tab.
 By default, a custom group appears as the last group on a built-in tab, though you can move it before or after any built-in group on the tab.

  You cannot remove built-in groups.

- For details about how to customize a built-in tab, see [How to: Customize a Built-in Tab](../vsto/how-to-customize-a-built-in-tab.md).
+ For details about how to customize a built-in tab, see [How to: Customize a built-in tab](../vsto/how-to-customize-a-built-in-tab.md).

-###  <a name="AddGroupsToTab"></a> Adding Groups to a Tab
+###  <a name="AddGroupsToTab"></a> Add groups to a tab
  Groups logically organize controls on the Ribbon.
 Add groups to tabs.
 Add all other controls to the group.

-###  <a name="AddControlsToGroups"></a> Adding Controls to Groups
+###  <a name="AddControlsToGroups"></a> Add controls to groups
  Add one or more controls to a group.
 The following table describes each control.

 |Control|Description|